kejzlarv/kejzlar.github.io/content/posts/logistic-python.md

 logreg.fit(X_train, y_train)
 {{< /highlight >}}

 I suggest to go over the `LogisticRegression` [documentation](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html) to understand each of the inputs above (we are using L2 regularization to protect against overfitting).
 The simplest metric to assess quality of the `logreg` model is **accuracy** of predictions in hold-out data.
-That is how good is the model in predicting whether customer responds positively or negatively based on customers' features.
+That is, how good is the model in predicting whether a customer responds positively or negatively to the campaign.

 {{< highlight Python >}}
 y_pred = logreg.predict(X_test)